AkzoNobel to sell chemicals arm for 10.1 bn euros

 The Hague (AFP)

-The manufacturer of such household paint brands as Dulux and Trimetal, AkzoNobel said last year it was splitting off its chemicals arm as it fended off an increasingly hostile takeover bid by US-based rival PPG.
+The world's leading paintmaker, which owns brands such as Dulux and Trimetal, said last year it was splitting off its chemicals arm as it fended off an increasingly hostile takeover bid by US-based rival PPG.

 After making three offers, PPG eventually dropped its efforts in mid-2017, which would have valued the Dutch company at 26.9 billion euros.

-The hostile move was backed by furious shareholders including US activist investor group Elliott Advisors, which finally agreed to bury the hatchet in August after losing a court case.
+The hostile move was led by US activist investor group Elliott Advisors, which finally agreed to bury the hatchet in August after losing one court case.

 In November, AkzoNobel announced that merger talks with another US company, Axalta, had been ditched, after the two failed to reach an agreement.